Air Canada flies record passengers in a day

-July 6 Air Canada said it flew 166,850 people on June 29, setting a single-day record for passengers carried, as part of Canada day.
+July 6 (Reuters) - Air Canada said it flew 166,850 people on June 29, setting a single-day record for passengers carried, as part of Canada day.

 The country's largest airline said it carried close to one million passengers during the six-day holiday period, which started June 29.